miscalibrated/inkypi-notes/README.md

 sudo bash install/install.sh -W epd7in3e
 ```

 - I had a really easy time setting this up.
 I used the rpi imager app to install 64-bit RPI OS Lite, configure ssh and connect to 2.4ghz wifi.
 From there, apt update, upgrade, apt install git, then just followed the repo's setup instructions.
-Other people have reported issues with the rpi zero 2 w, some relevant issues can be found here: https://github.com/fatihak/InkyPi/issues?q=is%3Aissue%20state%3Aopen%20zero%202w
+Other people have reported issues with the rpi zero 2 w, including a link to them in case it's helpful: https://github.com/fatihak/InkyPi/issues?q=is%3Aissue%20state%3Aopen%20zero%202w